1950 is the 44th year of the Garden and Martha Crone begins her 18th year as Garden Curator.

+The brochure was something she requested in 1949.
+In 1951 she developed it further by including a Garden history and a plant list.
 She estimated the attendance at 48,000, then announced that she was putting together the following: “A complete collection of Kodachrome slides is being made of the flora of the garden.
 These were shown with lectures on the Wild Flower Garden to Organizations during the Winter.”
+She actually started taking the images in 1948.
 In 1951 she would begin to provide listings of slide showings and attendance at them.

 Martha completed a tool inventory of the garden in November 1950.
 How strange today to not see anything with an electric motor, a battery, or a gas engine.

 (1) The Fringed Gentian™, Vol. 19 No. 2 April 1971

 (2) The Fringed Gentian™, Vol. 14 No. 1 January 1966

 (3) Annual Reports of the Garden Curator to the Board of Park Commissioners - dated February 7, 1951 to Charles E. Doell.